 6. IFRS standards, amendments and interpretations

 a.
-IFRS standards, amendments and interpretations issued but not yet effective i.
-IFRS 9 - Financial Instruments
+IFRS standards, amendments and interpretations effective during the period

-At the date of authorization of these consolidated financial statements, the IASB has issued the following new Standards which are not yet effective for the relevant reporting periods.
+At the date of authorization of these consolidated financial statements, the IASB has issued the following new Standard which was effective for the relevant reporting period.